huaweicloud/terraform-provider-huaweicloud/docs/resources/obs_bucket.md

   bucket, but the name of a deleted bucket can be reused for another bucket at least 30 minutes after the deletion.
   Exercise caution when changing this field.

+* `encryption` - (Optional, Bool) Whether enable default server-side encryption of the bucket in SSE-KMS mode.

+* `kms_key_id` - (Optional, String) Specifies the ID of a kms key.
+If omitted, the default master key will be used.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the OBS bucket.
 Changing this will create a new bucket.